jluke-russell/python_cheat_sheet/ML cheet sheet.md

 - Mean squared error (MSE) good statistical value by its not in the original value as the data (but taking the sqrt does)
 - R^2 takes MSE of the model divided by the MSE of a guess of the mean of each sample (do 1 - R^2 close to 1 good, close to 0, guessing)
 - Make sure to create testing, validation sets and do not let your model see the testing set.
 This will allow you to be more confident in the results.
+- Something else big brain, create for loops that parse through all different options and throw out the columns, hyperparameters, etc that do not provide the best results.
+An average of those should be used for the final model.
+- Remember that the best model for the testing set may not be the best for the holdout set for various reasons.